czlee/adjumo/README.md

 There are three options: Gurobi, CBC and GLPK.
 You only need one of them.

 **Option 1: Gurobi.** [Gurobi](http://www.gurobi.com/) is a commercial optimization solver.
 You need a license to use it.
-If you're a student or staff member at a degree-granting institution, you can request an academic license.
 If you can get hold of a Gurobi license:
 ``` julia
 Pkg.add("Gurobi")
 ```